Compare fuel cards

 If you do not have a good credit rating, a few fuel card providers may offer a pre-payment agreement.
 Your company pays for week’s fuel ahead of time, and your drivers then draw from this pool of money each time they buy fuel.

-You can use fuel cards at petrol stations throughout Singapore.
+You can use fuel cards at gas stations throughout Australia.

-Different fuel cards are accepted by different brands of diesel and petrol seller.
+Different fuel cards are accepted by different brands of diesel and gasoline seller.
 Some cards are accepted by more than one brand of service station.